RELATIVE MOTION: POSITION Ian Cooper email

 position of the point P w.r.t. the point Q is given by the vector

-.
-Figure 3 shows the displacement vector for the
+Figure 3 shows the displacement vector Fig. 3.
+The

 obvious that Therefore, the relative position of the point P w.r.t.
 Q is